Dildar Ali (দিলদার আলী)

 Towards Regret Free Slot Allocation in Billboard Advertisement

-Dildar Ali, Suman Banerjee, Yamuna Prasad, "Towards Regret Free Slot Allocation in Billboard Advertisement", Expert Systems with Applications, 2024 (Submitted).
-[Impact Factor- 8.5]
+Dildar Ali, Suman Banerjee, Yamuna Prasad, "Towards Regret Free Slot Allocation in Billboard Advertisement", International Journal of Data Science and Analytics, 2024 [Impact Factor- 3.4].

 Paper Link